 - Decrease the risk for some health problems

 Dietitians are not mind readers!
 So you (or the person with diabetes you care for) have to let them know:

 - What foods are family favorites (including ethnic and traditional foods)

-There are many approaches to managing your meal plan.
-You may find it useful or
+There are many approaches to managing a meal plan.
+You (or the person with diabetes you care for) may find it useful or necessary to count:

 - Fat grams

-Talk with your dietitian and other members of your care team to find out which method—or combination of methods—works best for you.
+Talk with your dietitian and other members of your care team to find out which method—or methods—work best for you.